 Backyard birders often get attached to their feathered visitors, believing the same birds are returning year after year.
 While the same species may indeed keep visiting the same yard for many years because it meets their needs, are they really the same individual birds?
 While there are occasionally unique characteristics that allow individual identifications such as a deformed bill, amputated foot, or leucistic plumage, many birds look alike, and understanding bird lifespans can help birders realize just what birds may or may not be returning to their yards.

 How Long Birds Live

-There are many factors that affect how many years a wild bird may live.
+Many factors affect how many years a wild bird may live.
 In general, larger species such as raptors, albatrosses, and large parrots have longer lifespans, and each bird species may have different life expectancies.
 Other factors that impact bird mortality include:

 - Diseases, both individually and epidemics spread among flocks or colonies